-The spired house to the right is the Casa-Museu Gaudí, where Gaudí lived for most of his last 20 years (1906–26).
-It contains furniture...
+Inside Park Güell, the spired house above and to the right of the entrance is the Casa-Museu Gaudí, where Gaudí lived for almost the...

 Parc de la Creueta del Coll